bowman2001/perplex/layouts/partials/archetypes/first_paragraph.md

 **Placeholder**: Put your summary paragraph here.
-It may contain inline markup but links are impossible.
+It may contain inline markup, but it gets removed on cards.
 {.p-first}